 Ebrahim Raisi was appointed to run the judiciary in 2019, whereby he nurtured the reputation of an anticorruption prosecutor in cases against lawyers and judges.
-In some instances, these cases were attacks on political foes, but they shed some light on corruption within Iran's judicial system.
+These cases were sometimes attacks on political foes, but they shed light on corruption within Iran's judicial system.

 Judiciary officials, including former Judiciary Chief Sadegh Amoli Larijani, and his deputy, Akbar Tabari, allegedly engaged in embezzlement, money laundering, and bribery.
-Sadegh Larijani, who served at the helm of the judiciary from 2009-19 as Raisi's predecessor, stood accused of depositing bail funds into 63 bank accounts under his name.
+Sadegh Larijani, who served at the helm of the judiciary from 2009 to 2019 as Raisi's predecessor, stood accused of depositing bail funds into 63 bank accounts under his name.
 Anonymous sources on a Telegram channel in Iran claimed more than £50 million in public funds were transferred into Larijani's bank accounts annually.
+A sitting MP, Mahmoud Sadeghi, scrutinized Larijani's financial conduct.
+Judicial authorities then attempted to arrest Sadeghi-despite his legislative immunity-in order to squash the allegations.

-Larijani responded to the accusations in exclaiming: "several media outlets criticize the judiciary for the slightest thing, which is due to ignorance of the law and some political tendencies."
-Raisi's investigations resulted in a report published on June 5, 2020 that found "the total profits of the mentioned accounts in 2019 were more than \$32.5 million dollars but \$30.3 million have been spent".
+Larijani responded to the accusations by exclaiming: "several media outlets criticize the judiciary for the slightest thing, which is due to ignorance of the law and some political tendencies."
+Raisi's investigations resulted in a report published on June 5, 2020 which found "the total profits of the mentioned accounts in 2019 were more than \$32.5 million dollars but \$30.3 million have been spent."

-Khamenei publicly defended Larijani, and he escaped prosecution.
-However, his deputy was arrested and sentenced to 31 years in prison for corruption.
-In a trial broadcast live on Iranian television, Tabari was accused of leading a "criminal group" of officials within the department receiving bribes in exchange for influencing legal cases and procedures in favor of senior Iranian officials.
+Larijani has been protected by institutional design.
+Parliament cannot require the judiciary chief to testify before it.
+Moreover, Khamenei publicly defended Larijani, and Larijani has escaped prosecution.
+However, Larijani's deputy was arrested and sentenced to 31 years in prison for corruption.
+In a trial broadcast live on Iranian television, Tabari was accused of leading a "criminal group" of officials within the department that received bribes in exchange for influencing legal cases and procedures in favor of senior Iranian officials.
 He is believed to have received more than \$5 million dollars in land, villas, luxury apartments, and cash.
-When asked in court about a villa in Lavasan that he had received as a bribe, he responded "It is about friendship, if you don't have such friends it's not my problem."
+When asked in court about a villa in Lavasan that he had received as a bribe, Tabari responded "It is about friendship, if you don't have such friends it's not my problem."